jj4giya/ity/README.md

 ### Mac
 [Download v1.0 for Mac](https://mega.nz/file/17gVCCKK#QApRSiCNJPn5jegORgdvIMj0i5rDPrrjWRX7ZTLBWGQ)

-### Discord
-Join my Discord server from [here](https://www.linktr.ee/jj4giya), shifting to discord bot probably.
-If I'm successful, you won't have to download my program anymore :D

-## Important Checks
+## Prerequisites

 - Check that you're on WiFi since downloading your data MIGHT take a lot of Internet
-- Reset your password if you don't remember it
+- Reset your password if you don't remember it, you need it while downloading your data
-- Follow the steps before running the software
+- PLEASE download your IG data first before running the software

 :warning: This software has been tested on Windows 10 and Mac Ventura ONLY